 This bike is built with a 6061-t6 aluminum alloy frame, which is both strong and lightweight.
 The formed tubing and custom butted construction of the frame makes it durable, and you do not have to worry about the bike getting damaged if you crash.
 Furthermore, Diamondback 2015 Century

-Additionally, this road bike is compatible with disc brakes, so that you can experience excellent braking power.
+Additionally, this bike is compatible with disc brakes, so that you can experience excellent braking power.
 Last but not least, this road bike comes with an HED Flanders C2+ wheelset, and coupled with the tapered fork, allows for stable and smooth rolling on different terrains.

 - Disc brake compatible